 Approximately 4900 visitors.

 Viaporin Kekri continued to grow and evolve with new event concepts being developed and old traditions being revised.
-Students kept on designing and executing events and experiences and working in cooperation with professional actors, musicians, restaurateurs and businessmen.
+Haaga-Helia students kept on designing and executing events and experiences and working in cooperation with professional actors, musicians, restaurateurs and businessmen.

 The idea of having light installations in dark closed-up spaces of the fortress had been discussed since the first Viaporin Kekri and finally it came to life.